×

 • Rib and torso injuries

-Truck drivers are also susceptible to repetitive stress injuries that might cause pain, tingling, numbness, and other sensations in almost any part of their body.
+Truck drivers are also susceptible to repetitive stress injuries that might cause pain, tingling, numbness, and other sensations in almost any part of their bodies.
 These are typically caused by driving trucks for prolonged periods.

 What Should I Do if I’m Hurt on the Job?